-The following pages describe the requirements for each program, followed by its Program Map.
 The Bachelor of Applied Science BAS degree in Applied Business & Information Technology (ABIT) combines a curriculum including business, information technology, and liberal arts that emphasizes entrepreneurship and small-to-medium sized business management.

 Only courses numbered 100 and above can be applied toward this degree.